Call for Conference papers and contributions

 Failure as a mode of practice:

-• The importance of failing at your craft/what does it mean to fail at your craft?
+• The value of failing at your craft or what does it mean to fail at your craft?

 • The failed copy: how can subtle changes alter the meaning (intended or unintended) of illustrations?